-It was on location in England for the Ford Motor Company that Stephen first met John Lennon.
-Lennon gave him the rights to the Beatle tune “I Feel Fine”, which Verona animated.
-When the film was finished John Lennon took Verona up to Columbia Records where they were offered the opportunity to work with anyone on their label.
+It was on location in England for the Ford Motor Company that Stephen met John Lennon.
+Lennon gave him the rights to the Beatles’ tune “I Feel Fine”, which Verona animated.
+When the film was finished, John Lennon took Mr. Verona up to Columbia Records where he was offered the opportunity to work with anyone on their label.
 He chose Barbra Streisand.

-These two short films for Lennon and Streisand were considered by many as the first music videos.
-Between 1970-1972, Verona was the exclusive provider of musical promotional films for Columbia, and Epic records.
+These two short films for Lennon and Streisand were considered the first music videos by many.
+Between 1970-1972, Verona was the exclusive provider of musical promotional films for Columbia and Epic records.
 He did videos for Atlantic, United Artists, and Buddah records, working with The Lovin Spoonful, Boy George, Mick Fleetwood, Natalie Cole, Chicago, Streisand again, Simon & Garfunkel, and more.